Fall in love with the problem, not the idea

 That is why all of our sessions start with identifying a problem that people can relate to: a problem that they are motivated to solve.
 Once you’ve found a really difficult problem that almost seems impossible to solve and are willing to stick to, you can start dreaming big.
 Why?
 Because it will take a bold idea to solve that impossible problem.

 Generating bold ideas

 Never fall in love with the first solution you find for your problem!
-In the end you might find that this was the best solution after all, but when you go for one idea too fast, you limit your chances of finding better ones.
+In the end you might find that this was the best solution after all.
+But when you go for one idea too fast, you limit your chances of finding better ones.
 Bigger problems always have more than one solution to move things forward.
-Magic bullet solutions don’t really exist and very often you need more than one idea to solve something (especially when it concerns wicked problems like the SDG’s for instance).
+Magic bullet solutions don’t really exist.
+Very often you need more than one idea to solve something (especially when it concerns wicked problems like the SDG’s for instance).
 Moreover, very often some incubation time helps to generate better solutions (this is called the “incubation effect“).

 So don’t start acting upon the very first idea.
 Allow yourself and your organization a little more space to think of the next solution, and the next, and the next… Then keep those solutions alive for some time, so you can reflect on them, learn from them and develop the best ones into really valuable products and services.
-After all, it is not about the solutions you sell, but the problems you solve (for your clients or the world).
+After all, it is not about the solutions you sell, but the problems you solve.

 Written by Jörgen van der Sloot